 Steps for Implementing Your Buyer Personas

 As we’ve already pointed out, SaaS buyer persona development needs to be the foundation for every choice regarding your SaaS.
 These personas should be used across your organization, from top to bottom.
-All elements need to be linked to the persona that’s being targeted - from content marketing to social media ads.
+All elements must be linked to the persona being targeted - from content marketing to social media ads.

 Here are four easy steps for implementing your SaaS buyer persona into your business processes: